Connections and process are at the heart of my practice.

 My sketchbooks offer a space to manipulate and riff on composition, colour, tonal relationships, scale and mark until the visual language is found and can be worked out further onto sheets of paper or canvases.
 These works embrace an unpredictability to enable the image to take its own course with a kind of glimpsed presence of a hidden history.

-The aim is to slow down the viewer, to a more reflective state, towards stillness.
+The aim or intention with the finished works is always to slow down the viewer to a more reflective state, towards stillness.